Vibrational Micro-robots in Viscoelastic Biological Tissues

 Research Focus

 We will investigate the fundamental mechanisms of propulsion at low Reynolds number in viscoelastic materials.
-The microrheology of the biological fluids will be measured and modelled, which will allow us to optimize the shape and gait of the micro-robot to exploit the complex rheological properties of biological tissues and generate propulsion.
+The microrheology of the biological fluids will be measured and modelled, allowing us to:

 Technological Advancements